IS Navigation: Researchers

 • Seek review for your IR study.
 Work with your assigned IS Consultation Hub, if applicable.
 You may also contact us at isci@northwestern.edu, and we will attempt to identify support for your IR proposal.

-Want to stay up to date on IS and HIV research?
-Subscribe to our biweekly newsletter.
+Want to stay up to date on implementation science and HIV research?
+Subscribe to our Interchange newsletter.

-The ISCI Interchange is a bi-weekly newsletter which features IS news, publications, events, and funding opportunities.
+The ISCI Interchange is our biweekly newsletter that features implementation science news, research, trainings, events, and funding opportunities.